Zambia: Official and widely spoken languages

 “Understanding local dialects is key to unlocking economic potential in diverse regions.”

 Efforts to preserve indigenous languages also contribute to economic development.
 For example, the Zambian government’s plan to introduce Mandarin Chinese in schools aims to enhance international trade relations.
-This initiative highlights the importance of language in fostering global connections4.
+This initiative highlights the importance of language in fostering global connections.

 To learn more about the role of language in economic growth, explore this comprehensive guide.